Best Mattress For Pregnancy

 |Tuft & Needle Mint||Gel beads in Adaptive® foam relieve pressure, keep you cool, and prevent you from feeling stuck in bed|

-The AS1 is 10 inches thick and contains 2 inches of Bio-Pur® and 8 inches of Bio-Core® foam.
+The AS3 is 12 inches thick and contains 3 inches of Bio-Pur®, 2 inches of Affinity foam, and 7 inches of Bio-Core® foam.
 The mattress’s cover is a lightweight material meant to be breathable and draw moisture away from your body so you don’t have to deal with night sweats.

 Bio-Pur® is Amerisleep’s proprietary plant-based foam.
 During the production process, Amerisleep partially replaces the petroleum oils with castor oil to be more sustainable and safer to sleep on.
 This plant-based memory foam is also cooler than traditional memory foam.